Leucovorin for autism? Many scientists — and parents — are skeptical

 What the Trump administration is offering is a new label on an old product, sanctioning its use for a rare brain condition called cerebral folate deficiency (CFD).
 The condition's connection to autism remains unclear; a minority of people with autism also have CFD.

-Parents like Donovan say the move is just another misguided effort to provide a simple solution to a complex disorder, and to suggest that parents could have prevented their child's autism.
+Parents like Donovan say the move is just another misguided effort to find a simple solution to a complex disorder, and to suggest that parents could have prevented their child's autism.

 "It isn't something I did," Donovan says.
 "This is just who my daughter is and she's perfect the way she is."